polar-app/polar-app/packages-isolated/website/content/blog/2021-11-17-Polar-notes-released.md

 <img alt="Polar x Notes" src="https://i.imgur.com/995TM0p.png">

 Today, we've released non-linear notes in Polar.
-Some of you have already been trying out the beta notes feature.
-This is a major stepping stone toward Polar 3.0.
-Highlights will now be treated like non-linear notes, including backlinks between individual text highlights and notes, direct editing, and all the other good stuff that comes with notes.
+Some of you have already been trying out the beta notes feature 🚀 This is a major stepping stone toward Polar 3.0 🎉 Highlights will now be treated like non-linear notes, including backlinks between individual text highlights and notes, direct editing, and all the other good stuff that comes with notes 📈

 Please note, using the latest Polar version will require you to do a one-time migration.
-Please migrate within the next month to avoid any data loss.
+Please migrate within the next month to avoid any data loss ⚡

-Before we go into any details, check out this short clip summarizing the main updates:
+Before we go into any details, check out this short clip summarizing the main updates 🎥

 [![Notes in Polar](https://i.imgur.com/SXNH4av.png)](https://youtu.be/oxfSNOuIaK0 "Notes in Polar")